In the midst of winder, I found there was within me an invincible summer. -Albert Camus Get Help Now: 888-534-4023

-The function of oil refineries is to refine and process crude oil into various petroleum products.
+The function of oil refineries is to refine and process crude oil into various petroleum products, including gasoline.
 Oil refinery jobs are and have always been dangerous since petroleum is highly flammable.
 For this reason the industry made wide use of asbestos as insulation.
+The protective gear issued by some oil companies were themselves the source of toxic asbestos.
+Asbestos fire suits made prior to the 1980s often exposed refinery workers to fibers if they became worn or damaged.

 Unfortunately for oil refinery employees, asbestos becomes brittle over time, causing it to flake and turn into dust.
 Anyone inhaling this deadly dust over prolonged periods of time becomes extremely vulnerable to asbestos related diseases, such as asbestosis and mesothelioma cancer.